B. J. Anthony

 Benny Charles "B. J." Anthony Jr. (born 20 July 1988) is a New Zealand former professional basketball player who played multiple seasons in both the Australian NBL and New Zealand NBL.
 He also played in Germany and England, and represented the New Zealand Tall Blacks on multiple occasions.

+Early life

+Anthony was born in Auckland, New Zealand.
+He attended Avondale College and played for the school's basketball team.

 Professional career

 New Zealand NBL

 Anthony made his debut in the New Zealand NBL in 2008 with the Harbour Heat.
 He continued on with the Heat in 2009 and 2010.
 After a season with the Waikato Pistons in 2011, Anthony signed with the Otago Nuggets for the 2012 season.
 However, he missed the entire season due to injury.
 He returned to the Nuggets for the 2013 season.

 In 2014, Anthony won a championship as a member of the Wellington Saints.
 He had signed with the Super City Rangers for the 2015 season, but missed the entire season due to injury.
 He re-joined the Saints in 2016 and won his second championship, going on to win his third with the Saints in 2017.
 He played a fourth season with the Saints in 2018, but missed the second half of the season with a broken foot.